levimcclenny/academic-kickstart/content/authors/me/_index.md

 ---

-Levi's Research Interests lie in computer vision applications and at the intersection of deep learning and physics.
-HE has held many fellowships as an undergraduate and graduate student:
+Levi's Research Interests are in artificial intelligence with applications in material systems, and lie in computer vision applications and at the intersection of deep learning and physics.
+He has held many fellowships as an undergraduate and graduate student:
 - NSF Undergraduate Research Fellow, 2015
 - NSF Graduate Research Fellow, 2015 - 2016
 - NSF [Data-Enabled Discovery of Energy Materials](https://https://d3em.tamu.edu/) Fellow, 2017 - 2019